Sandaker senter tram stop: Service

-The stop is served by Line 11, Line 12 and Line 18, each with a 10 to 15 minute headway.
+The stop is served by Line 11, Line 12 and Line 18, each with a 10 to 15-minute headway.
 Torshov is the preceding tram stop and Grefsenveien is succeeding tram stop, when travelling north towards Storo.
 The stop is also served by two night bus services (11N and 12N) during the night period, but at a different platform located a few metres away.

 History

-Trams operated by Kristiania Sporveisselskab begun running through the area where the stop is located, since the 2nd of October 1901.
+Trams operated by Kristiania Sporveisselskab begun running through the area where the stop is located, since 2 October 1901.
 In 1994, the Sandaker senter tram stop was established and replaced the former tram stops called Sandaker and Åsengata.
 In 2003, the tram stop was upgraded to prevent the passengers' danger.
 As a safety measure for passengers crossing Sandakerveien when disembarking, the platforms were laid right next to the tracks.
-As a result of this, private vehicles (like cars) had to wait for the tram to depart first.As part of the "Grefsenveien nedre" project of the Fremtidens Byreise programme, the infrastructure was upgraded and this also lead to closures of the tram stop.
+As a result of this, private vehicles (like cars) had to wait for the tram to depart first.
+As part of the "Grefsenveien nedre" project of the Fremtidens Byreise programme, the infrastructure was upgraded and this also lead to closures of the tram stop.